-Now that you have a plan for your home, it’s time to qualify for your loan.
+Now that you have a plan for your new home, it’s time to qualify for your construction loan.
 In many ways, the process is the same as qualifying for a traditional mortgage.
-The lender will review your financial situation and decide if you present a relatively low risk.
-Some of the things that a loan provider looks at includes:
+The construction loan lender will review your financial situation and decide if you present a relatively low risk.
+Some of the things that a construction loan provider looks at includes:

 - Credit score: This is the most important element of any home loan, and it’s no different with a construction loan.
-In fact, because there might not be anything of tangible value before construction, you might need an even higher score.
-You usually need at least a 680 credit score to qualify, so if you’re not there yet, you need to improve your credit.
+In fact, because there might not be anything of tangible value before construction, you might need an even higher credit score.
+You usually need at least a 680 credit score to qualify, so you need to improve your credit score if you’re not there yet.